Senior level experience delivers customized results

 Sarit heads Pacific Advantage, the company’s West Coast division.
 In 2001, Sarit joined Cello Health Advantage as a Senior Project Manager.
 Over time, she took on broader responsibilities, including virtually all elements of commercial assessments, primary and secondary market research tasks, building thought leader lists, and data management and analysis.
 Her experience spans dozens of therapeutic categories, including the central nervous system (psychiatry and neurology), cardiovascular, metabolism, and immunology in the US and globally.

 Sarit holds a Bachelor of Science in Nutrition from the University of Texas at Austin and a Master of Science in Biological Science, with a minor in Epidemiology, from the University of Texas School of Public Health.

 Martha joined Cello Health Advantage in December of 2000 as Office Manager, and was rapidly promoted to Project Coordinator in the following month, Senior Project Coordinator in 2002, Senior Project Manager in 2003, and Project Director in 2016.
-Since joining the company, Martha has been involved in a variety of live and print programming efforts—primarily in pediatrics—that have included:
+Since joining the company, Martha has been involved in a variety of live and print programming efforts—primarily in pediatrics and women’s health—that have included:

 - Advisory board implementation.

 - Database management.